Westminster Hall and Burying Ground: Edgar Allan Poe

-Westminster Hall and Burying Ground is home to the grave of American author Edgar Allan Poe, arguably its most famous resident.
-Poe actually has two graves on this site: his original grave and a monument added in 1875.
-His original burial spot, toward the back of Westminster Hall, is marked by a headstone with an engraved raven.
-It was a family plot, lot 27, where his grandfather General David Poe Sr. and his brother Henry Leonard Poe are also buried.
-In 1875, a local school teacher started a "Pennies for Poe" campaign to raise money for a more appropriate monument, resulting in the large marble monument located at the front of the cemetery facing Fayette St; to this day, it is traditional for visitors to the grave to leave a penny on the monument.
-Poe was re-buried there along with his aunt/mother-in-law Maria Clemm.
-His wife Virginia died in the Bronx in 1847 and was interred in a vault.
-In 1885 her remains were moved to the Poe Monument and was reburied in a small bronze box to the left of the monument.

-Today, this "who's who" of early Baltimore is overshadowed by the later presence of the promising writer, poet and author Edgar Allan Poe, who was buried here in October 1849, following his sudden and mysterious death after being found in a sick and semi-conscious state wearing unfamiliar clothes.
+The poet and author Edgar Allan Poe was buried here in October 1849, following his sudden and mysterious death after being found in a sick and semi-conscious state wearing unfamiliar clothes.
 Poe was taken to the Church Home and Infirmary on Broadway (between East Fayette and Baltimore Streets on "Washington Hill"), where he died four days later.
-He was interred in the old Western Burying Grounds of the First Presbyterian Church.
-Some time later a small stone was erected at the plot in the southeastern corner of the cemetery, through the efforts of his relative Neilson Poe.
-By a year later, a substantial church was planned to be erected over the grounds built upon supporting brick and stone arches to preserve the resting places of those interred below.
-The new Westminster Presbyterian Church sponsored by the earlier parishes of First Church and the newer Franklin Street Presbyterian Church, along with the Presbytery of Baltimore was organized and dedicated in July 1852.
+He was interred here in the old Western Burying Grounds, then in the use of the First Presbyterian Church.
+Some time later, a small stone was erected at the plot in the southeastern corner of the cemetery, through the efforts of his relative Neilson Poe.
+By a year later, a substantial church was planned to be erected over the grounds, to be built upon supporting brick and stone arches, to preserve the resting places of those interred below.
+The new Westminster Presbyterian Church, sponsored by the First Presbyterean Church and the newer Franklin Street Presbyterian Church, along with the Presbytery of Baltimore, had been built and dedicated by July 1852.